Best savings accounts in Singapore with highest interest rates [August 2025]

 Best savings account for $100k of savings, credits salary, and spends on credit card

-If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spends regularly on your credit card, then the best savings account for you might be the OCBC 360 account.
+If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spend regularly on your credit card, then the best savings account for you might be the Standard Chartered BonusSaver which offers up to 3.05% p.a. or UOB One account which gives 2.675% p.a..

 Savings Account | Realistic interest rate (p.a.) |